haath/Goirate/README.md

 which is able to detect and go through multiple Pirate Bay mirrors.
 It also expands upon dealing with media, by utilizing APIs, crawling through IMDb and more.

 ### 🗺️ TODO

-- [ ] Replace IMDB scraping with OMDB API
+- [ ] Replace IMDB scraping with OMDB API.
+- [ ] Replace use of TVDB with free alternative (probably TVMaze).
-- [ ] Replace tables in stdout with a more readable format
+- [ ] Replace tables in stdout with a more readable format.
-- [x] Replace Transmission with qBittorrent
-- [ ] Add cache & retry system for torrents whose attempts to add to the designated torrent client fail
+- [ ] Add cache & retry system for torrents whose attempts to add to the designated torrent client fail.
-- [ ] Kodi-friendly download storage paths (movies/{Title}, series/{Season}/{Title} etc)
-- [ ] Crontab scanner
-    - [x] Defining handlers for torrents found
-        - [x] E-mail notifications
-        - [x] Automatic downloads
-    - [ ] Watchlist for single torrents
-    - [x] New series episodes
-    - [ ] RSS Feeds (?)
-- [ ] Support for a proxy or VPN to avoid getting flogged
+- [ ] Support for a proxy or VPN to avoid getting flogged.
-- [ ] Docker image with OpenVPN and maybe a torrent client too
-- [ ] Interactive CLI for search results, so that the user can navigate with the keyboard and select which to send to qBittorrent for download
+- [ ] Interactive CLI for search results, so that the user can navigate with the keyboard and select which to send to qBittorrent for download.
-- [ ] Major refactor so that all requests within the application are async
+- [ ] Add more sources than the PirateBay.
-- [ ] Leverage the scalability from the previous point to extend the search capabilities to additional websites and sources

 ## Installation